Sophie Coryndon, Hoard VI, UK, 2016

-Hoard III, like its predecessors Hoard and Hoard II, masterfully explores the exquisite nature of honeycombs using cast bronze, gilded plaster, and precious and semi-precious stones.
+The Hoard Series masterfully explores the exquisite nature of honeycombs using cast bronze, gilded plaster, and precious and semi-precious stones.
 Though bronze is usually regarded as a robust medium, the material assumes a jewelry-like delicacy in Coryndon’s hands.
 Coryndon became interested in bees after learning about the current global crisis facing the insects.
-In an effort to capture abandoned “ghost ship hives,” Corydon employs the lost-wax method, an ancient and labor-intensive technique.
+In an effort to capture abandoned “ghost ship hives,” Coryndon employs the lost-wax method, an ancient and labor-intensive technique.

 Dimensions: 16” H x 12” W